C64 OS USER'S GUIDE

 When viewed on a C64 with an SD2IEC, .P00 and .S00 files are automatically and transparently unwrapped.
 However, they cannot be directly transferred from a PC or Mac to an IDE64 or CMD device because the transfer process will not unwrap them, and IDE64 and CMD devices do not natively unwrap .P00 and .S00 files.
 The .CAR file is used to make it easy to transfer the whole system to an IDE64 or CMD device, where it is then unarchived during the installation process.
 The .P00 and .S00 wrappers are not used on the files within the CAR file, because CAR already encodes the the C64-specific file system features.

-How to Install C64 OS
+How to install C64 OS

 - Installation on SD2IEC